‘Supernatural’s’ Jared Padalecki And Wife Welcome Baby No. 3: It’s A Girl!

 — Genevieve Padalecki (@realGpad) March 27, 2017

 The Supernatural couple announced that they were having a girl a few weeks ago.
 Again, an announcement was made on social media for their followers to see.
-Instantly they received congratulations from their fans.
+Instantly, they received congratulations from their fans.

 Baby Padalecki was born on March 17, although the birth was only just announced on March 27 through Cortese Padalecki’s Instagram and Twitter feeds.
-The name was very clear on the beautiful clipped keychains that were part of the clearly professional shoot, Odette Elliot Padalecki.
+The name was very clear on the beautiful, clipped keychains that were part of the clearly professional shoot, Odette Elliot Padalecki.
 The keychains were by Pop & Suki, with money going to the Human Rights Campaign and Planned Parenthood.

 Odette is of French origin and was the name of the princess in the ballet Swan Lake.
 It is not a highly popular name, but a beautiful one fit for the “Padaprincess” as she has been nicknamed in Supernatural groups.

 Jared Padalecki shared the news about the birth of his daughter on Facebook.
 The news is now trending across social media, as Supernatural fans congratulate the two.
-Padalecki made most of his statement about the heart-shaped keychains that are a “(very) limited edition” for “two of [Genevieve’s] favorite causes.”
+Padalecki made most of his statement about the heart-shaped keychains that are “(very) limited edition” for “two of [Genevieve’s] favorite causes.”

-The comments on Padalecki’s Facebook page was taken up with those against Planned Parenthood, leading to many Supernatural fans coming to his defense.
+The comments on Padalecki’s Facebook page were taken up with those against Planned Parenthood, leading to many Supernatural fans coming to his defense.
 The comment section of this post wasn’t the time or place for debating about Planned Parenthood, according to fans.

 While I'm waiting for baby Padalecki I launched another baby of my own.
 Please check out my Instagram! ???????? https://t.co/wJ7b9J9Y6P pic.twitter.com/HCgikbkE84